 Haunted Mountain will be an experimental short film shot on Super 16mm and will be presented as a digitally projected, three-channel gallery installation.
 Building on previous film work like As far upriver as you can go before having to switch to a pole, the film will have also have a synched soundtrack using stylized and processed sounds along with an integrated score.
 The multiple screens will allow for simultaneous viewpoints from the footage that will be shot on and around Mount Boucherie and the the multi-channel soundtrack will augment the visuals by shifting perspectives between the screens.

-I am imagining that the overall running time for the film will probably be somewhere between 15 and 30 minutes.
-Depending on how the project takes shape, there’s the possibility of making a single-channel, stereo mix cut of the film that could screen in more of a cinema setting.
+The overall running time for the film will be approximately half an hour.
+I'm also considering the the possibility of making a single-channel, stereo mix cut of the film that could screen in a cinema setting.

-I am planning to periodically film on and around Mount Boucherie at the start of 2019 to at least the summer time, when the fire season starts.
-At the most, I will be filming bits and pieces for the entire year.
-I’m hoping to cut a 90-120 second proof of concept out of the 16mm test footage that will include a rough idea of the soundtrack, so that by early March I can use it for gallery proposals for this project.
+In February, I am going to cut a 90-120 second proof of concept out of the 16mm test footage (shot fall 2018, see below) that will include a rough idea of the soundtrack, so that by early March I can use it for gallery proposals for this project.

-There should be a Research and Creation grant coming up at the Canada Council in early April 2019, but I plan on putting together a grant proposal for this project by early February to submit.
+There is a Canada Council Research and Creation grant cut-off date coming up 3 April 2019.
+I will be putting together a grant proposal, including a detailed budget, for this project by early February to submit as early as possible.
 And I’ll be applying to the BC Arts Council for a Media Grant in May 2019.

 STRUCTURE OF THE FILM